ftoyarzun/AI4AO/README.md

 - check the transcription from numpy to torch
 - saving the network and optimized parameters after training
 - put batch of images at the network input
+- make the noise differentiable (reparametrization trick ?)

+Newt step :

+- Fransisco : run the code :)
+- Fransisco & Benoît : prepare toy examples for optimization with known results to check the training
+- Pauline : make a new branch to fix the OptimizedLinearEstimator